Mr. Hankey, the Christmas Poo: Plot

 The night of the play arrives, and with the performance stripped of all Christmas symbols, the children instead present a minimalist song and dance by Philip Glass.
-The parents, unentertained by the secular play, begin scapegoating one another for "ruining" Christmas and a fight ensues.
+The parents, bemused and unentertained by the secular play, begin scapegoating one another for "ruining" Christmas and a fight ensues.
 When Chef is informed of the situation, he reveals that he too believes in Mr. Hankey.
-When everyone else starts believing, Mr. Hankey reveals himself and scolds them for losing sight of the true meaning of Christmas.
+When everyone else starts believing, Mr. Hankey reveals himself and scolds them for fixating on the negative aspects of Christmas and losing sight of the true meaning of the holiday.
 With Mr. Hankey's existence confirmed, Kyle is released from the asylum and joins the townspeople in caroling as Mr. Hankey departs with Santa Claus.
 Cartman, Stan, and Kyle realize that something is amiss.
-As The End appears, Kenny cheers, indicating excitement and relief that he has survived the entire episode.
+As The End appears, Kenny cheers, indicating excitement and relief that, for once, he managed to survive an entire episode.

 During the end credits, Jesus dejectedly sings "Happy Birthday to You" to himself alone in his television studio.